crypto-coding-club/crypto-coding-club.github.io/README.md

 ### When can I join?

-We align with EDA bootcamps - new club members are welcome to join in the two week window after graduation (Week 0 and 1 of each cohort starting bootcamp).
-If you miss that window then you will need to wait 8 weeks until the next one.
+We align with EDA bootcamps - new club members are welcome to join in the two weeks after graduation.
+If you miss that window then you will need to wait until the next one.

 ### Are there formal meetings?